We Are Here For You

 If your spouse or non-custodial parent carried the policy, it is likely to cancel on the date of his/her death.
 While employers do their best to send out COBRA information, if you are an ex-spouse or non-custodial parent, they may not know to send it to you.
 Contact his or her employer as soon as possible to determine next steps.

-Update any emergency contact forms that include your spouse or co-parents information to minimize delays should an emergency occur with one of your children.
+Update any emergency contact forms that include your spouse or co-parents information to minimize delays should an emergency occur with you or one of your children.
 This includes doctors, schools, activities, babysitters, etc.

 Contact the School or College